Lusitaniae/KoolCharts-searchable-database/README.md

 Koolcharts is a paid plugin, purchase your license and replace kc/KoolChartLicence.js with your file.

-Features:
+**Features:**

-*It's sharable.
+* It's sharable.
 The url is clean and short and it can be used to share the same data.

-*It's lightweight and modern.
-Based on HTML5, Bootstrap and uses javascript and KoolCharts libraries for rendering.
+* It's lightweight and modern.
+Based on HTML5, Bootstrap, KoolChart libraries and vanilla javascrip.t

-*It's secure.
+* It's secure.
 Uses prepared statements to access database and other security measures limiting input.

 ![My image](http://i.imgur.com/p6A23Y6.png)
 ![My image](http://i.imgur.com/zMsxJwP.png)